refraction-ray/general-notes/lectures/ML in a Nutshell.md

   One more words, there is a similar trick as confusion scheme proposed in arXiv: 1707.00663, where the author scan the tuning parameter windows and evaluate the accuracy of NN to locate the phase boundary (supervised two end training for each sliding window).

   In the second work, the authors extends their confusion scheme by including a guesser and make the phase transition detection an automatic **self-learning** method.
 The learner: NN with input some physics data and output the probability of phase; the guesser: Logistic regression with input the tuning parameter and output the probability of phase.
 The loss function of the model is the cross entropy between the two outputs.
-And finally one can get the critical value and confidence degree from the paramters of logistic regression for the guesser.
+And finally one can get the critical value and confidence degree from the parameters of logistic regression for the guesser.
 For tuning parameters in higer dimension, the authors also introduce **active contour model** - the snake in CV field, to locate the high dimension phase boundary efficiently, which share the same spirit on find the object boundary in an image.

   Benchmrak models: one-parameter classical 2D Ising model (Monte Carlo sample by reducing $$Z_2$$ symmetry), two-parameters Bose-Hubbard model (mean field data of occupation number on each site), two-parameters 1D antiferromagnetic spin-1 Heisenberg chain with $$S_z^2, S_x$$ terms (eigenvalues of the reduce density matrix from iTEBD calculations).